btcsuite/btcwallet/rpc/documentation/api.md

 **Request:** `OpenWalletRequest`

 - `bytes public_passphrase`: The passphrase used for the outer wallet encryption.
-This passhprase protects data that is made public on the blockchain.
+This passphrase protects data that is made public on the blockchain.
 If this passphrase has zero length, an insecure default is used instead.